 Lighting:

 Lighting is so important in any space, be it indoors or out.
-I’m not a big fan of overhead lighting, but I love lamp light.
+I’m not a big fan of overhead lighting, but I love lamplight.
 When I designed the porch, I ask my contractor to include a lot of outlets and I told him I didn’t want any overhead lighting.
 I think he thought I was crazy.

 It added some additional expense to the cost of the porch, but it was so worth it.
 I have four outlets on the porch itself.
 One outlet was already on the wall behind the hutch, the other three were added.
 That’s how I get the soft lamp lighting in the evening.
-If you’re wondering about rain and having outlets on the porch, just check my FAQ at the top of the sidebar.

 Out on the decks, the outlets have special covers over them and they work great.

 That’s how I was able to create this tablescape on the deck.
 This outlet is located under the window.
-(Tablescape can be viewed Romantic Table for Two.)
+(Tablescape can be viewed here: Romantic Table for Two.)

 Music